SIR GEORGE THOMAS

 George Alan Thomas was born in Istanbul, Turkey, on 14 June 1881, to parents who were both wealthy and members of the British Empire aristocracy that graced that period of time.
 He never denied his background yet never flaunted it.
 His shyness hid a great intellect and, in spite of his confidence in almost everything that he undertook, he was a person of wonderful modesty and humility.

 He began his badminton career at the Southsea Club and within three months was in the semi-finals of the All-England in 1900.
 He was to compete every year for the next 28 years except for the five-year period of the First World War.
-During his playing career, he won 78 national titles in the United Kingdom and a further 12 French titles; he also competed in 29 out of 30 English internationals, winning 50 matches in the process.
+During his playing career, he won 78 national titles in the United Kingdom and a further 12 French titles; he also competed in 29 out of 30 English internationals matches, winning 50 in the process, Sir George retired from international duties at the age of 48.

 George Thomas’s successes at the All-England did not begin until 1903 when he won the mixed doubles, partnered by the early ladies ‘great’, Ethel Thomson.
 He really started to make his name in 1906 when he again won the mixed doubles with Ethel Thomson and achieved the first of nine men’s doubles titles; this was also the first of four he won with Dr. Henry Norman Marrett.
 He was to dominate the championship scene in Ireland, Scotland and France until the outbreak of the First World War.